-- F. Dogs entered in the Douglas County Fair & Rodeo must have their height measured prior to June 23.
-If Junior Division Exhibitors enter their dog's height incorrectly, measured incorrectly or are jumping at a lower height than the defined class height requirements, the exhibitor may participate at Fair but will not place nor receive a qualifying score. - G. In all cases not covered by these rules, the ruling of the County Dog Superintendents of the department will apply. - H. Any infractions mentioned above may be subject to discipline as set forth in Sections 1, 2 and 2B of the Douglas County Fair & Rodeo Competition Rules. - I. Exhibitors must be a member in good standing with their dog project at the time they enter the ring. - J. All dogs must be at least 6 months of age on the day of the event to register in Showmanship, Obedience and Rally.
+- F. Dogs entered in the Douglas County Fair & Rodeo must have the wither heights recorded for the current year utilizing the Colorado 4-H Dog Health Certificate.
+This certificate must be on file at the Douglas County Extension Office including an image of the dog's Jump Height Card for each dog 2+ years old in Obedient Novice Division or higher, Rally Advance A/B or higher and Agility Foundation or higher. - G. The Jump Height Card must be provided to the Douglas County CSU Extension Office for dogs entered in the Douglas County Fair & Rodeo prior to the opening of Fair entry.
+If Junior Division Exhibitors registers their dog's height incorrectly versus height recorded on the Jump Height Card or, measured unacceptable individuals or are jumping at a lower height than the defined class height requirements, the exhibitor may participate at Fair but will not place nor receive a qualifying score.
+(See Appendix E) - H. In all cases not covered by these rules, the ruling of the County Dog Superintendents of the department will apply. - I. Any infractions mentioned above may be subject to discipline as set forth in Sections 1, 2 and 2B of the Douglas County Fair & Rodeo Competition Rules. - J. Exhibitors must be a member in good standing with their dog project at the time they enter the ring. - K. All dogs must be at least 6 months of age on the day of the event to register in Showmanship, Obedience and Rally.